rifkymol/nodejs-mongodb-jwt-auth/README.md

 # nodejs-mongodb-jwt-auth
-jwt auth with node.js + mongodb
+practice jwt auth with node.js + mongodb

+any feedback is appreciated